django-hijack/django-hijack/README.md

 # Django Hijack

-django-hijack allows superusers to hijack (=login as) and work on behalf of another user.
+[django-hijack](https://github.com/arteria/django-hijack) allows superusers to hijack (=login as) and work on behalf of other users without knowing their credentials.

 ## Installation